-One of these policies is the Third Party Code of Practice, which we ask all of our 1300 suppliers to adhere to.
+One of these policies is the Third Party Code of Practice, which we ask all of our 1200 suppliers to commit to.
 It encourages fairness and dignity for everyone involved in the Society, and asks our suppliers to:

-- respect the values and human rights of their employees, and the employees of its supply chain - comply with the relevant legislation in the countries and communities in which they work - never use child labour - never use forced or involuntary labour, through slavery, servitude, forced or compulsory labour, human trafficking or any other means - make sure working hours are within local regulations and industry practices - · respect the legal rights of employees to join, or decide not to join, worker organisations and associations - provide clear disciplinary and grievance procedures.
+- respect the values and human rights of their employees, and the employees of its supply chain - comply with the relevant legislation in the countries and communities in which they work - never use child labour - never use forced or involuntary labour, through slavery, servitude, forced or compulsory labour, human trafficking or any other means - make sure working hours are within local regulations and industry practices - respect the legal rights of employees to join, or decide not to join, worker organisations and associations - provide clear disciplinary and grievance procedures.

-We expect all our third parties to do business in a fair and ethical way.
-Where possible, we encourage them to have their own policies or principles on ethical working.
+It is important to Nationwide that all our suppliers represent the society in a manner that enhances its reputation and relationships with its members, employees and stakeholders.
+We expect all our suppliers to do business in a fair and ethical way and where possible, we encourage them to have their own policies or principles on ethical working.
 If they make their own statements, we'll monitor the content.